Speak with our Summit Experts 24/7

 • Slow, steady endurance building

-Fitness does not eliminate altitude risk but it improves recovery and stamina.
+However, fitness does not eliminate altitude risk.
+It does improve recovery and stamina.

 7. Hydration & Nutrition